 Delivery services are an integral part of a functioning regulated cannabis market.
 Delivery is critical for ensuring that medical patients have access to their medicine, particularly those with mobility issues and those who reside in rural communities without sufficient retail access.
-Delivery also provides a convenient option to purchase legal cannabis, making it less likely that consumers will turn to the illicit market.
+Delivery also provides a convenient option to purchase legal cannabis, making it less likely that consumers will turn to the unregulated market.

 - Allow both retail storefront and independent non-storefront delivery services to conduct cannabis delivery statewide.